 The process also works for getting rid of aphids, caterpillars, and other soft-bodied insects.
 You can even use it to kill cockroaches, fleas, beetles, and a few more hard shell insects.

 It kills them by cutting them up and drying them out.
-So, there are no toxic chemicals involved at all, but it can be just as effective as man-made pesticides.
+So, there are no toxic chemicals involved at all, but they can be just as effective as man-made pesticides.

 However, the problem with DE is the fact that it kills beneficial insects just as efficiently as it does bad ones.
 And it doesn’t discriminate between them.
-It can also kill bees, butterflies, ladybugs, and green lacewings, so you need to be careful when using.
+It can also kill bees, butterflies, ladybugs, and green lacewings, so you need to be careful when using it for pest control.

 Find spots in your garden where slugs and other pests are most likely to hang around and sprinkle rings of DE around them.
 Sprinkle it around the plants you want to protect as well.

 Make sure to apply a full circle.
-Remember, DE works as a physical barrier, so you don’t want to leave room for the insects to wiggle through.
+Remember, food-grade diatomaceous earth works as a physical barrier, so you don’t want to leave room for the insects to wiggle through.
 You don’t want to kill off pollinators, so avoid applying diatomaceous earth near flowers.

 You can also dust leaves with it if you’ve noticed that pests like to nibble at them.
 This should discourage them.

 DE is not really effective when it is wet.
 If it rains, make sure to reapply it.
-Even though it is not toxic, DE can be irritating, so be sure to wear a dust mask and eye protection when using it.
+Even though it is not toxic, diatomaceous earth can be irritating, so be sure to wear a dust mask and eye protection when using it.

 Bed bugs love the warm places in your home, and they are particularly fond of furniture, carpets, clothes, and, naturally, beds.
 They are stubborn little creatures, so it can be quite hard to get rid of them.

-DE is one of the very few chemical-free ways you can use to effectively neutralize bed bugs.
+DE is not just for pest control in your garden.
+This fine powder one of the very few chemical-free ways you can use to effectively neutralize bed bugs.
 You can safely apply it around your home.
 But, diatomaceous earth will only kill adult bed bugs.
 If you want to use DE to break their life-cycle, you’ll have to let it sit for a couple of weeks.

 To achieve the best results:

-- Before you start sprinkling DE around, steam clean your home if you can.
+- Before you start sprinkling food-grade DE around, steam cleans your home if you can.
 If you use a steam cleaner on your linens and furniture first, you’ll speed up the process.

 - Wash all of your fabrics.
 It’s best to use either very cold or very hot water.
 Use high heat to dry all the fabrics and store them in sealed bags or containers.